HichemSaoudi/ST-SGCN/README.md

 ## Dataset

-By default, the training datasets are structured as follows for each sequence (see example in `./datasets/`):
+By default, the 3D hand joints training dataset is structured as follows for each sequence (see example in `./datasets/`):

 ```
 ## frames 1